sparklemotion/nokogiri.org/docs/tutorials/installing_nokogiri.md

 ## Installing the `ruby` platform gem

-Again, we recommend that you upgrade to v1.11.x and use a native gem whenever possible.
+Again, we recommend that you upgrade to v1.11 or later and use a native gem whenever possible.
 If you're here, it should be because you're on an older version, or you're on an unsupported platform.

 **Before you begin, make sure you have the full compiler toolchain for compiling Ruby C Extensions.** See [Appendix A: The Compiler Toolchain](#appendix-a-the-compiler-toolchain).